 Suppliers interested in working directly with HS2 are advised to register on BravoSolution as early as possible, to be ready to respond to tenders.

 Firms interested in working in the HS2 supply chain can download the Supplier Guide for further information on HS2 business opportunities.
 Details of all supply chain contracts are available through the website CompeteFor.

 HS2 Ltd is also offering free courses to businesses to help them understand Building Information Modelling (BIM).
 The BIM Upskilling Portal has been developed as a reference point for supply chain and delivery partners and to support wider industry in the implementation of BIM.
 HS2 Ltd expects a minimum Level 2 compliance.

-Warwickshire County Council spends in excess of £250m each year on the supplies and services it needs to deliver services to the citizens of Warwickshire.
+Warwickshire County Council spends in excess of £325m each year on the supplies and services it needs to deliver services to the citizens of and visitors to Warwickshire.
 As a consequence, the Council is well placed to be able to provide organisations of all sizes and from all sectors with a wide range of commercial opportunities.

-You can find more detailed information about how we procure, what we procure and what we look for in our suppliers below.
-You can also view our current contracts list on our E-Tendering portal, CSW-JETS.
-The list of current contracts is extensive and includes some contracts belonging to our partners but you can use the search function on the current contracts page to narrow down the list.
+You can also view a list of our current contracts on our E-Procurement system.
+The list of current contracts is extensive and includes contracts belonging to our partners but you can use the search function on the current contracts page to narrow down the list.
 Warwickshire County Council contracts are all prefixed with WCC.

 This section provides potential suppliers with a better understanding of how we procure goods,services and works in Warwickshire County Council.